AllexPh/Elk-Stack-Deployment-Project/README.md

 We have installed the following Beats on these machines:
 - Filebeat
 - Metricbeat
-- Packetbeat

 These Beats allow us to collect the following information from each machine:
-* Filebeat permits the ELK Server to screen and save records of logs.
+* Filebeat permits the ELK Server to screen and save records of logs while providing a graphical user interface to monitor the data.
 * Metricbeat permits the ELK Server to screen important utilization measurements like CPU use, memory use, and screens what is coming all through the worker at indicated minutes on schedule.
-* Packet beats is use to generate a trace of all activity that takes place on the network, in case of need for later analysis.
-I also used to collect packets that pass through the NIC, similar to Wireshark.
+After the screenings all the information are sent to Elasticsearch and Logstash.

 ### Using the Playbook